 |OK, one more picture of our adorable dog that I pretend not to like.|

 P.S.
-If you're not currently a fan of the Ask Your Dad Facebook Page, but you like the blog, I highly encourage you to consider it.
-It's not just a place where I post new posts from the blog.
-I also post smaller humorous content, pictures and interesting articles.
+If you're not currently a fan of the Ask Your Dad Facebook Page, you should be!
+I post smaller humorous content, pictures and interesting articles.
 We laugh... we cry... we hug.
 (We don't actually hug.)